 After a week, your jars of herb-infused vodka should be ready use.
 Remove any plant debris from the liquid, and mix into your favorite drink!
 One of my favorite concoctions is a pitcher full of one can raspberry concentrate, 1 liter of carbonated water, and a pint of mint-infused vodka.

 Making herb-infused vodka is so simple and fun that I’ve decided to make a few jars to give away as gifts this year, and to bring to barbecues hosted by my friends and family.
-To personalize the jars, I’ve used sage and ivory tags and labels in the style of Rococo.
+To personalize the jars, I’ve used sage and ivory oval tags and circle labels in the style of Rococo.